coderskamrul/React-Quiz-Plugin-With-Gutenberg/README.md

 - **CSS Customization**: Add custom CSS to your theme to style the quiz elements
 - **Translation**: The plugin is translation-ready with all text strings properly localized

-## Frequently Asked Questions

-### How many questions can I add to a quiz?

-There is no limit to the number of questions you can add to a quiz.

-### Can users see their previous quiz attempts?

-Currently, the plugin shows users their most recent attempt only.
-Future versions may include a history feature.

-### Is the plugin compatible with page builders?

-Yes, you can use the shortcode to embed quizzes in most page builders.

-### Can I export quiz results?

-Currently, quiz results are stored in the database but cannot be exported.
-This feature may be added in future updates.

-### How can I report issues or request features?

-Please submit issues or feature requests through our GitHub repository or support forum.

 ## Troubleshooting

 ### The quiz doesn't appear on my page